phork/phorkit/CONTRIBUTING.md

 ## Publishing

-Publishing is automated by Github actions.
-Any pushes to the `main` branch will be automatically versioned and published by [semantic-release](https://semantic-release.gitbook.io/semantic-release/).
+Any push to the `main` branch will trigger the [publish](.github/workflows/publish.yml) workflow which uses [semantic-release](https://semantic-release.gitbook.io/semantic-release/) to update the version and the changelog, create a new tag, and publish the package to Github packages.

+When a release is created from a tag the package will be published to NPM and the documentation will be published to [https://phorkit.phork.org/](https://phorkit.phork.org/).